Waterloo Hawks: Franchise history

 An autographed program from the Waterloo Hawks 1949–50 season.

 The Waterloo Hawks were founded in 1948, playing in the National Basketball League.
+Originally, the Hawks were planning to play in Des Moines, Iowa, but following less than favorable enthusiasm for having a professional basketball franchise in Des Moines (potentially related to the treatment of the Waterloo Pro-Hawks from the short-lived Professional Basketball League of America, a team that also has no connection to the actual Waterloo Hawks franchise, especially since the former team couldn't come up with a team name until halftime of their first game played), the franchise would barely be approved the move to nearby Waterloo with a 5-2 vote on August 16, 1948.
 In 1949, the National Basketball League was absorbed by its rival, the Basketball Association of America, forming the National Basketball Association; the Hawks were thus a founding member of the NBA.
 When the Hawks joined the NBA properly, their roster consisted of players that previously played for the Hammond Calumet Buccaneers in the previous and final season of the NBL.
 In the 1949–1950 season, their first and only one in the NBA, they finished 19–43, fifth out of six in the Western Division.
 The Waterloo Hawks are of no relation to the current-day Atlanta Hawks franchise; at the time of Waterloo's existence in the NBA, the latter franchise was based in Moline, Illinois as the Tri-Cities Blackhawks (and moved to Milwaukee when Waterloo's franchise folded).

 The National Basketball Association contracted after the 1949–1950 season.
 The league went from 17 teams to 11 before the 1950–1951 season started.
 Midway through the 1950–1951 season, the Washington Capitols folded as well, bringing the number of teams in the league down to ten.